by Michael Botur

 ‘Fuggoff, I ain’t that short,’ Wayne grumbles.

 When Marcel the waiter asks what kind of wine we want, I’m about to cringe and slide under the table and admit I don’t know any kinds of wine, but Wayne’s thought of literally EVERYthing.

 ‘We’ll take the Burger Chanson Pinot Noir first,’ he goes.
 ‘I’ll signal when we’re ready for a …Jabba… Syria.
 And, oi.’
 Wayne produces a rolled-up note which looks purple – purple!
 A fifty! – and tucks it deep into Marcel the waiter’s pocket.
 ‘I want some SERIOUS service.
 I’m talkin the BEST.’

 I spot Marcel the waiter pausing on the lip of the kitchen and unfurling the note to check if it’s real.
 If it is, it can only mean….

 ‘MASSIVE progress,’ Wayne goes, swirling his sparkling water, adjusting his Diner’s Club card so it’s perfectly positioned on the table.
 ‘That’s why I wanted to celebrate.’
 His ankle caresses my calf.

-‘Wayyyney,’ I whisper, glancing from side to side, ‘Are you sure there’s room on the credit cards… ?’
+‘Wayyyney,’ I whisper, glancing from side to side, ‘Are you sure there’s room on the… you know.’

-‘Diner’s Club isn’t a credit card.
+‘Diner’s Club isn’t a credit card, babycakes.
 Does it SOUND like a credit card?
 It’s a CLUB.
 That’s why they call it a club.
-I’m in the club.
-WE’RE in the club.
-And it’s for entrepreneurs, so just chill, would you?’
-Wayne makes himself laugh.
-‘I read in Forbes – that’s a magazine – I read that worrying takes ten years off your life, baby.’
+We’re MEMBERS, babe.
+And it’s for entrepreneurs, so just chill, would ya?’
+Wayne makes himself laugh and looks at the people on either side of us to make sure they know what a good time he’s having.
+‘Worrying takes ten years off your life.
+I read that in Forbes.’

 ‘I just don’t know how we’re gonna pay for –